salah-saleh/AuraSpeak/README.md

 # Voice-to-Text Agent

-This project is a modular voice-to-text agent that records audio from your microphone, sends it to OpenAI's Whisper API for transcription, and copies the result to your clipboard.
+This project is a modular voice-to-text agent that records audio from your microphone, sends it to OpenAI's Whisper API for transcription, and can:
+- Copy the result to your clipboard
+- Search the web using DuckDuckGo
+- Read text aloud using Google Text-to-Speech (gTTS)

 ## Features
 - Record audio from your microphone
 - Transcribe audio to text using OpenAI Whisper
 - Modular codebase for easy extension (e.g., Gemini, agent tools)
+- **Web search tool**: Say "search the web about ..." to get web results
+- **Text-to-speech tool**: Say "read this aloud ..." or "speak ..." to hear the text

 ## Project Structure